Flood Warning Infrastructure Network (FWIN) Program

 Funded by the Australian Government, ongoing maintenance will be shared between the Bureau and state governments and reduce the financial burden on local councils to maintain flood warning sites.

-Initial map of priority catchments.
-We work closely with state and territory government partners to confirm priorities.
+This is an initial map of priority catchments.
+We are working closely with state and territory government partners to confirm the prioritisation of catchments.

 Schedule and progress